-Per capita water use in the Water Authority’s service area has fallen from more than 200 gallons per person/day to less than 130 gpcd over the past 15 years.
-In 2020, total regional use of potable water was about 30 percent less than it was in 1990, even though the regional population grew by 35 percent.
+Total per capita water use in the Water Authority’s service area has fallen from almost 220 gallons per person/day to less than 140 gpcd over the past 15 years.
+Additionally, potable water use in 2021 was about 24 percent less than it was in 1990, even though the region’s population grew by almost 35 percent.

-Since 1991, the Water Authority’s water-use efficiency programs and initiatives cumulatively have conserved more than 1 million acre-feet of water.
-These savings have been achieved through measures that include incentives on water-efficient devices, legislative efforts, and outreach programs.Water-Use Efficiency Fact Sheet
+Since 1991, the Water Authority’s water-use efficiency programs and initiatives cumulatively conserved more than 1 million acre-feet of water.
+These savings were achieved through measures that include incentives on water-efficient devices, legislative efforts, and outreach programs.Water-Use Efficiency Fact Sheet